SeldonIO/alibi/doc/source/overview/high_level.md

 - etc..

 The set of insights available are dependent on the trained model.
-If the model is a regression is makes sense to ask how the prediction varies with respect to some feature whereas it doesn't make sense to ask what minimal change is required to obtain a new classification.
+If the model is a regression is makes sense to ask how the prediction varies with respect to some feature.
+Whereas, it doesn't make sense to ask what minimal change is required to obtain a new classification.
 Insights are constrained by:

 - The type of data the model handles (images, text, ...)
+- The task the model performs (regression, classification, ...)
 - The type of model used (linear regression, neural network, ...)

-- The task the model performs (regression, classification, ...)
+__TODO:__
+- explain type of model...

 In particular some explainer methods apply to any type of model.
 They can do so because the underlying method doesn't make use of the model internals.
 Instead, only depending on the model outputs given particular inputs.
 Methods that